Bhagalpur Junction railway station

 Bhagalpur Junction railway station (station code: BGP), is an A-1 category railway station serving the city of Bhagalpur in the Bhagalpur district of Indian state of Bihar.
 It comes under jurisdiction of Malda Railway Division of Eastern Railway Zone of Indian Railways.

 Bhagalpur Railway Station is among the 148 important stations that have been selected for redevelopment with world-class infrastructure having an airport like look.

-Malda Division has approved its master plan for redevelopment at a cost of 481.60 crores.
+Ministry of Railways has approved its master plan for redevelopment at a cost of 481.60 crores and tender is in process.
+A new Bhagalpur station will also be built near the bypass (Chaudharidih village) at a cost of 200 crores.

-A new terminal will also be built next to this station and its DPR has been sent to the ministry for approval.

-Trains such as Vikramshila Express, Bhagalpur-Danapur Intercity Express, Anga Express, etc originate from this station.
+Trains such as Bhagalpur - Howrah Vande Bharat Express, Vikramshila Express, Bhagalpur–Lokmanya Tilak Terminus Superfast Express, Bhagalpur–Jammu Tawi Amarnath Express, Anga Express, etc originate from this station.